bcperry/streamlit-kafka/README.md

 - Kafka broker for message handling
 - Kafka producer service for generating simulated IoT data
 - Streamlit dashboard for data visualization and anomaly detection
+- PostgreSQL database for persistent storage of sensor data
+- Kafka-to-PostgreSQL connector for automated data transfer
+- Kafka UI for topic monitoring and management

 Access the dashboard at http://localhost:8501 after deployment.
+Access the Kafka UI at http://localhost:8080 for monitoring Kafka topics.
+Access PostgreSQL at localhost:5432 (username: postgres, password: postgres, database: sensordata).

 ## 🧠 Anomaly Detection Methods